 It’s more important than ever that healthcare facilities keep track of patients’ health long after they leave the hospital.
-With reimbursement penalties tied to readmissions within the 30-day window, it’s in facilities’ (and patients’) best interest to ensure the optimum health of persons to one month and beyond.
+With reimbursement penalties tied to readmissions within the 30-day window, it’s in facilities’ (and patients’) best interest to ensure the optimum health of people to one month and beyond.

 The best way to do this is through regular check-ins with those patients, either via electronic messaging, phone calls or in-person appointments.
-In some cases, the exact method of communication may hinge on the patient’s preferences and/or needs.
+In some cases, the exact method of communication may hinge on the patient’s preferences or needs.
 Some patients prefer a phone call, while others are more than comfortable communicating via text or email, while still others need a much higher level of in-person attention to ensure care plan adherence.

 Differentiating these patients isn’t always as simple as asking them their preferences.
 It requires close examination of the patient’s condition, the social determinants of health, familial support, insurance coverage and more.
 Once they’ve been segmented into different populations, you then need to assign staff members to oversee post-acute care management.

 This can require an intensive amount of resources and planning.
 The good news is there’s an overlooked solution that organizations might soon be able to pursue.

 RN-Led Patient Engagement Centers

 Rather than hire additional staff or add to the duties of current staff, hospitals may work with outside patient engagement centers to hand off patients and, subsequently, to monitor care.
 We foresee this concept gaining ground as healthcare institutions look to keep budgets under control while still providing an expert level of patient care even after people leave their traditional in-hospital purview.

 In this situation, the outside institution is staffed by registered nurses and other professionally certified individuals.
 These are people who have years and decades of experience with clinical care but who have chosen to apply these skills in a non-traditional way that they’ve found does the most good for the most people.